October 30, 2025

 For Defense Contractors and Government Procurement Offices

-You are now on notice.
-The traffic spike pattern proves that:
+Pattern documented.
+The traffic spike pattern strongly suggests that:

-- Our documentation reaches your organizations (105 views during ADEX campaign)
+1. Our documentation may reach your organizations (105 views during ADEX campaign)

 ESG and regulatory exposure: